This requires working knowledge of sigma notation and familiarity with calculus.

 Whereas a line segment can approximate a function at a small interval, a Maclaurin series can approximate the same function at a larger interval, by using a high-order polynomial.

-In practice, a few number of terms is sufficient, as long as x0 is within the radius of convergence of 0.
-Factorials grow faster than polynomials; if the series converges for all real numbers, then there will (most likely) be a factorial in the denominator of each simplified term.
+In practice, a few terms is sufficient, as long as x0 is within the radius of convergence of 0.
+Factorials grow faster than polynomials; if the series converges for all real numbers, then there will most likely be a factorial in the denominator of each term.

 A few examples

 The last series has a radius of convergence of ∣x∣<1.
-Testing radius of convergence is not something you would expect, as it requires convergence tests for sequences, which are beyond scope of this course.
-However, this last one is a geometric series, which converges for ∣x∣<1
+Testing radius of convergence is beyond scope of this course.
+However, this last one is a geometric series, which converges for ∣x∣<1.

 differentiation